Automated multi-dimensional baselining

 For the generation of alerts, baselines are evaluated within 5-min and 15-min sliding time intervals.
 The 5-min window serves for quick alerting in case a sufficient number of sample values surpassing baselines are identified.
 A 15-min interval is used for generating alerts with higher confidence.
 However, in case a large amount of sample values is found to be above the baselines within one minute, Dynatrace will generate an alert at this time as well.

 To avoid over-alerting and reduce notification noise, the automated anomaly detection modes don't alert on fluctuating applications and services that haven't run for at least 20% of a full week (7 days).
 Alerting on response time degradations and error rate increases begins once the baseline cube is ready and the application or service has run for at least 20% of a week (7 days).

 Dynatrace application traffic anomaly detection is based on the assumption that most business traffic follows predictable daily and weekly traffic patterns.
 Dynatrace automatically learns each applications’ unique traffic patterns.
 Alerting on traffic spikes and drops begins after a learning period of one week because baselining requires a full week’s worth of traffic to learn daily and weekly patterns.

 Following the learning period, Dynatrace forecasts the next week’s traffic and then compares the actual incoming application traffic with the prediction.
-If Dynatrace detects a deviation from forecasted traffic levels that falls outside of reasonable statistical variation, Dynatrace raises either an
+If Dynatrace detects a statistically significant deviation from forecasted traffic levels, it raises either an

 Unexpected high traffic problem.